xenondevs/Docs/docs/nova/addon/tile-entity-networks/custom-network-types.md

 ## Network

 A `Network` is a collection of `NetworkNodes` that are directly connected to each other.
-Like `NetworkGroup`, it is an immutable data structure that is re-created every time changes are made to its layout.
+The given nodes map is immutable and the network is re-created every time changes are made to its layout.

 To prevent code duplication, simply delegate the data properties to the `NetworkData` that you receive in the constructor: